Sparks

 Read the story →

-Jochen Schaufelberger on German Sekt and how Dutch wineries get him to make their sparkling
+Jochen Schaufelberger on Sekt for Dutch wineries

 Jochen Schaufelberger from Brauneberg on German Sekt by méthode traditionnelle, why Dutch wineries send him their sparkling, and how German Sektsteuer.